-Licensed to practice in New York, Illinois, and Tennessee
+Licensed to practice in New York, and Illinois.

 Cardiologist Andrew Rudin MD is a New York City based doctor on staff at Mount Sinai West (formerly Mount Sinai Roosevelt) in New York.
 From a young age, Dr. Rudin had been learning about being a doctor.
 He gained some second-hand knowledge from his father Barry Rudin MD, a practicing New York City cardiologist.
 The insight Andrew received from his father gave him the desire to continue pursuing a career in medicine, attending the University of Illinois, Champaign-Urbana as the first step on his path.
 Dr. Rudin studied psychology, graduating with a Bachelors of Science in Psychology, spending an extra year at the school to hone his mastery of large data sets by studying strictly Statistics.